jsiek/B522-PL-Foundations/Unification.lagda.md

       subst σ ([ x := M ] N)    ∎
 ```

-The proof that substitution preserves unifiers now follows by a
+The proof that substitution preserves unifiers follows by a
 straightforward proof by induction.

 ```